 Another nice thing about developing a couple's bucket list is the actual writing down of your goals and dreams for your relationship.
 It's a lot of fun to sit down with the one you love and write down all the fun things you still want to do together.
 There have been numerous studies done over the years that have proven that the best way to achieve goals is not only to write down your goals but to be accountable to someone else regarding the progress you are making in reaching those goals.
 Well, in this endeavor, you have a built-in person to be accountable to the other half of your couple.
 So, my suggestion is to sit down with your significant other and start writing your list.

 There can be a variety of categories for your bucket list, and the number and type of categories are up to you as a couple to determine.
 The following are examples of categories and ideas to spark your creativity as a couple.
 (I have also included some pictures of my husband and I as we experienced some of the items on our own bucket list.)
 Don't be afraid to write down anything you want to do together.
 Even if you never make all of them, you will have fun trying.
 And if you don't write this list down, there's a better chance you'll never do these things together.
 Developing this list as a couple can bring the two of you closer, and gives a warm feeling of togetherness as you cross things off your bucket list once you have done them.

 * Go on a cruise...or get more specific and list all of the places you would like to cruise to as separate items:

 - Take a cruise to or through Europe

 - Take a Caribbean cruise

 - Take a cruise through the Panama Canal

 Part of the fun of a bucket list is crossing things off that you have already done.
-My husband found a misplaced travel bucket list we started together 7 years ago.
-It was fun crossing things off but we are only 1/3rd of the way done.
+My husband found a misplaced travel bucket list we started together seven years ago.
+It was fun crossing things off, but we are only 1/3rd of the way done.
 It's also fun to dream about where we still want to go together.

 More Materialistic Bucket List Goals: